 Chemical Resistance – Dual-Shrink™ tubings provide resistance to an extremely broad spectrum of commonly encountered workplace chemicals to extend the life of your components.

 Secure Moisture-Proof Protection – Dual-Shrink™ provides a tight and moisture-proof encapsulation for covering wires, cables, connectors, splices, terminals, and other parts.
 This super-secure moisture proofing is accomplished when the Dual-Shrink™ is heated to recovery temperature causing the inner layer to melt and reflow over and into the covered component for a secure seal.

 Wide Working Temperature Range – PTFE / FEP Dual-Shrink™ can safely operate in temperature from -328 °F (-200 °C) to 450 °F (232 °C).
-FEP / EFEP Low Temperature Dual-Shrink™ has an upper working temperature of at least 302 °F (150 °C) and a lower service temperature also extending to sub-zero temperatures.
+FEP / EFEP Low Temperature Dual-Shrink™ has an upper working temperature up to 302 °F (150 °C) and a lower service temperature also extending to sub-zero temperatures.